2016 Kobalt 400

 The 2016 Kobalt 400 was a NASCAR Sprint Cup Series race held on March 6, 2016, at Las Vegas Motor Speedway in Las Vegas.
 Contested over 267 laps on the 1.5 mi asphalt intermediate speedway, it was the third race of the 2016 NASCAR Sprint Cup Series season.
 Brad Keselowski won the race.
 Joey Logano finished second.
 Jimmie Johnson, Kyle Busch and Austin Dillon rounded out the top–five.

 Kurt Busch won the pole for the race and led 31 laps on his way to a ninth-place finish.
 Johnson led a race high of 76 laps on his way to finishing third.
 There were 20 lead changes among 10 different drivers, as well as six caution flag periods for 36 laps.

 This was the 18th career victory for Keselowski, first of the season, second at Las Vegas Motor Speedway and second at the track for Team Penske.
 Keselowski left Las Vegas sixth in points.
 Despite being the winning manufacturer, Ford left trailing Toyota by 11-points in the manufacturer standings.

 The Kobalt 400 was carried by Fox Sports on the broadcast Fox network for the American television audience.
 The radio broadcast for the race was carried by the Performance Racing Network and Sirius XM NASCAR Radio.

 Report

 Background

 Las Vegas Motor Speedway, the track where the race will be held.

-Las Vegas Motor Speedway, located in Clark County, Nevada outside the Las Vegas city limits and about 15 miles northeast of the Las Vegas Strip, is a 1200 acre complex of multiple tracks for motorsports racing.
-The complex is owned by Speedway Motorsports, Inc., which is headquartered in Charlotte, NC.
+Las Vegas Motor Speedway is a 1.500 mi tri-oval intermediate speedway in Las Vegas, Nevada.

 Entry list

 The entry list for the Kobalt 400 was released on Monday, February 29 at 3:10 p.m.
 Eastern time.
 Thirty-nine cars are entered for the race.
-The only driver change from the previous race is Brian Vickers returning to the seat of the No. 14 Stewart-Haas Racing Chevrolet.
+The only driver change from the previous race is Brian Vickers returning to the seat of the No. 14 Stewart–Haas Racing Chevrolet.